DIY Natural Household Cleaners

-My boys, especially my oldest, is getting to the age where he loves to help me.
+My kids, especially my oldest, are getting to the age where they enjoy helping me.
 I love to indulge this stage (since I know it won’t last forever), but I have been leery to when it comes to cleaning because of the toxic cleaners.
-A few years ago when my youngest was diagnosed with asthma, we began using a number of non-toxic cleaners, but they are expensive and can really get expensive, especially when trying to keep the house clean with two little boys and a large dog!
+With a child with asthma in our house, we began using a number of non-toxic cleaners, but they are expensive and can really get expensive, especially when trying to keep the house clean with little kids!
 I really didn’t want my oldest helping due to how much he would use and how expensive it was!!

 After making my own laundry soap for the past few years, I decided almost a year ago it was time to do the same with homemade cleaners.
 I started with a few simple recipes I found online, but honestly was disappointed in the “quality” of clean.
 Yes, they were cheaper but they didn’t seem to get things REALLY clean.
 After more research I discovered what I was missing-liquid soap!
 It has made a huge difference in the quality of clean I am now able to achieve.
 I must confess I still keep bleach and a few other “toxic” cleaner around.
 I still feel the need to bleach our toilets and whites now and again, but for the most part much of my cleaning even deep cleaning is done using natural or homemade products.